recoskyler/Akira/README.md

 ## About

 All the icons are from [IconFinder](https://www.iconfinder.com/), and are *"Free for commercial use"*/*"Creative Commons Attribution 3.0 Unported (CC BY 3.0)"*.
 Some were edited with licensed version of Adobe Photoshop CC 2020.
+I don't know if the name "Akira" is copyrighted, so if it's copyrighted, please notify me.

 ## For Developers